What’s The Difference Between PSI And CFM?

-CFM and PSI relate to each other in an important way that ensures the proper operation of air tools.
-For an air tool to operate and perform optimally, both CFM and PSI must be sufficient.
+CFM and PSI relate to each other in an important way that ensures the proper operation of air tools; CFM and PSI must be sufficient for an air tool to operate and perform optimally.

 Let’s look at a real-life example to help understand how CFM and PSI relate: